cpgr/numbat/docs/content/input_file_syntax.md

 the horizontal and vertical velocity components, respectively.

 !alert note
-Importantly, these auxiliary variables **must** have monomial shape functions (these are referred to as *elemental* variables, as the value is constant over each mesh element).
-This restriction is due to fact that the gradient of variables is undefined for *nodal* auxiliary variables (for example, those using linear Lagrange shape functions).
+Importantly, these auxiliary variables +must+ have monomial shape functions (these are referred to as elemental variables, as the value is constant over each mesh element).
+This restriction is due to fact that the gradient of variables is undefined for nodal auxiliary variables (for example, those using linear Lagrange shape functions).

 An example of the input syntax for the 2D case is